M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/API_DOCUMENTATION_2.md

 1. **Fare Calculation**: User receives fare estimates for all vehicle types
 2. **Vehicle Selection**: User selects a specific vehicle type
 3. **Details Entry**: User provides personal and booking details
-4. **Verification**: Backend verifies details and recalculates fare
+4. **Verification**: Backend verifies details and recalculates fare (never trusting client-provided fare values)
 5. **Completion**: Booking is created and stored in the database

+> **IMPORTANT SECURITY NOTE**: The backend always recalculates fares during the booking process and never accepts client-provided fare values.
+This prevents potential manipulation of fare prices by users.
+All fare calculations happen on the server using the same algorithm as the fare estimation endpoint, ensuring consistent and secure pricing.

 ## Booking Creation Endpoint